-1 The window should include all significant equilibrium solutions y = constant of y' = f(x, y) and some physically interesting initial conditions $(x_0, y(x_0))$ .
-Equilibria plot as horizontal lines.

-- 2 The isocline method might also be used to select grid points.
-For details on both methods, see the next subsection. - 3 The arrow shaft is a replacement curve for the solution of y' = f(x, y) through grid point $(x^, y^)$ on a small x-interval, called a lineal element. - 4 Threading is educated guesswork, discussed above, in Figures 8 and 9.
-If possible, choose $(x_0, y_0)$ on the left window edge, then thread the solution until it exits the window top, bottom or right.
+- 1 The window should include all significant equilibrium solutions, that is, solutions y = constant of y' = f(x, y), which plot as horizontal lines.
+Physically interesting initial conditions $(x_0, y(x_0))$ should be added. - 2 The isocline method might also be used to select grid points.
+For details on both methods, see the next subsection. - 3 The arrow shaft is a replacement curve for the solution of y' = f(x, y) through grid point (x^, y^) on a small x-interval, called a lineal element. - 4 Threading is educated guesswork, discussed above, in Figures 8 and 9.
+If possible, choose (x_0, y_0) on the left window edge, then thread the solution until it exits the window top, bottom or right.

-Direction fields are studied again in Chapter 10, page 571, in connection with phase portraits of two-dimensional systems of differential equations.
+Direction fields are studied again in Chapter 10, page 683, in connection with phase portraits of two-dimensional systems of differential equations.